-In February 2014, the Congressional Budget Office (CBO) estimated that an increase to the federal minimum wage would eliminate up to one million jobs in the U.S., with a loss of 500,000 jobs being the CBO’s “central estimate.”
+In February 2014, the Congressional Budget Office (CBO) estimated that an increase to the federal minimum wage would eliminate up to one million jobs in the U.S., with a loss of 500,000 jobs being the group’s “central estimate.”

-The CBO Versus Obama: What Do Minimum Wage and Job Growth Data Mean?
+What Do Minimum Wage and Job Growth Data Mean?

-The U.S. is in the midst of a battle between those in favor of a federal minimum wage increase and those opposed to it; those who want to achieve pay equality and a living wage and those who are concerned about stifling business growth through artificial wage increases.
+The U.S. is in the midst of a battle between those in favor of a federal minimum wage increase and those opposed to it — those who want to achieve pay equality and a living wage and those who are concerned about stifling business growth through artificial wage increases.

-President Obama’s Administration is actively pushing to increase the minimum wage to $10.10 per hour and even used his Executive Order power to mandate a minimum wage increase for federal contractors.
+President Obama’s Administration is actively pushing to increase the minimum wage to $10.10 per hour and even used his executive order power to mandate a minimum wage increase for federal contractors.

 2014 Big Year for Elections

-- 35 seats in the U.S. Senate are up for election.
+- 35 seats in the U.S. Senate are up for election

-- 435 seats in the U.S. House of Representatives are up for election.
+- 435 seats in the U.S. House of Representatives are up for election

-- 36 governorships are up for election.
+- 36 governorships are up for election

-Both sides of the political aisle will leverage every bit of data they can to fit their political agendas, and this could be a pivotal year for Democrats to solidify control of the Congress and set the stage for a strong run for the next Presidential election in 2016.
+Both sides of the political aisle will leverage every bit of data they can to fit their political agendas, and this could be a pivotal year for Democrats to solidify control of the Congress and set the stage for a strong run for the next presidential election in 2016.

-Democrats are hammering on minimum wage increases as a major plank in the party platform because it resonates with nearly 76 million minimum wage workers in the U.S. If the promise of a minimum wage increase gets those people to the polls, the Democrats could assume total control of the country’s political machine.
+Democrats are hammering on minimum wage increases as a major plank in the party platform because it resonates with nearly 76 million minimum wage workers in the U.S. If the promise of a minimum wage increase gets those people to the polls, Democrats could assume total control of the country’s political machine.

 Who Typically Earns the Federal Minimum Wage?

 The highest percentages of those workers are employed in the service industry – either in food preparation or waiting tables.
-The workers waiting tables receive a federal tipped minimum wage — the minimum wage required to be paid to tipped employees.
+The workers waiting tables often receive a federal tipped minimum wage — the minimum wage required to be paid to tipped employees.
 This wage is set lower than the standard federal minimum wage to include customer tips.